 Food and Drink: The Water’s Edge Café is located near the entrance and offers plenty of options, from picnic boxes with a sandwich, fruit, juice and snacks, to hot meals, e.g. chicken goujons, jacket potatoes and soups.

-Parking: Parking is free for visitors – make sure to pick up a token to open the car park gate as you drive out.
-I was given my token at the cashier at the exit.
+Parking: Parking is free for visitors – make sure to pick up a token from the WWT staff to open the car park gate as you drive out.

 Pin for Later – Visiting the WWT London Wetland Centre Barnes